cwatson2/AutomatedThreats/AutomatedThreats-Ontology.md

 #### Description

+Using speed to violate explicit or implicit assumption(s) about the application's use to achieve unfair individual gain, often associated with deceit and loss to some other party.

+Whereas Skewing affects metrics, Expediting is purely related to proghression through an application's processes.

 #### Other Names and Terms

+Algorithmic trading; Automated stock trading; Betting automation; Game playing automation; Gaming bot; Gold farming; Purchasing automation; Travel ticketing automation; Trading automation; Virtual wealth generation bot

 #### See Also

 * OAT-005 Scalping
 * OAT-013 Sniping
+* OAT-016 Skewing
+* OAT-017 Spamming

 ### OAT-007 Credential CrackingIdentify valid log in credentials by trying different values for usernames and/or passwords.